mauricecarter1/mauricecarter1/README.md

 # <a href="https://www.linkedin.com/in/cmcarter38/">Maurice Carter</a>'s IT and Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity, love to learn new things, and take on complex challenges through hands-on projects.
-These vulnerability management and security operations projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
+My vulnerability management and security operations projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Check out what I did to enhance security operations and processes!

 ## ⚠️ Vulnerability Management Projects